An oral retinoic acid “a miracle treatment” for acne

 Dr. Parvin Shafa will consider Isotretinoin treatment for moderate or severe acne with the following criteria:

-Moderate acne that is persistent, leaving physical and/or psychological scarring and not responding to alternative acne treatments.
+Moderate acne that is persistent, leaving physical and/or psychological scarring, and is unresponsive to alternative acne treatments.
 You would not want to treat moderate acne with Accutane if other options would be just as effective.

 Mild Acne patients should not be treated with Isotretinoin.
 You would not want to kill an insect with a gun.